basesdepatos/notes/unit1/bdms.md

 DBMS EXAMPLESCD

-ORACLE

-MySQL

-DB2
+ORACLE: //MARCOS

+MySQL: //MARCOS

+DB2: //MONTY

 PROGRAMMING LANGUAGES:

-PL-SQL
+PL-SQL: //MONTY

-PHP:
+PHP: //ANGEL

-At first the initials for "Personal Home Page" and now meaning "Hypertext Processor" PHP is an scripting language mostly used for web developement, due to this it has a strong connection with HTML.
+At first the acronym for "Personal Home Page" and now meaning "Hypertext Processor" PHP is an open-source general purpose language mostly used for web developement, due to this it has a strong connection with HTML and its used to simplify HTML code.
-It can manage dynamic content, build websites and manage databases.
+It can manage dynamic content, build websites and manage databases which makes it the perfect choice for Server-side scripting, command-line scripting and desktop app developement compared to its competitors (Python, Java...).

-In our specific case (DATABASES) it is often used to mange the data inside the database, inserting, updating, retrieving and deleting data.
+In our specific case (DATABASES) it is often used to mange the data inside the database, inserting, updating, retrieving and deleting data by connecting to the database and executing queries to manage the stored data, the retrieved data is then displayed on the webpage.

-It interacts with these databases via the use of
+It interacts with these databases via the use of libraries such as Laravel and extensions such as MySQLi which provide the functions (ex. mysqli_connect() or new PDO()) to execute SQL queries and handle results.

-C++
+C++: //ANGEL

+C++ is a general use OOP programming language with a ton of different uses

 OTHER

-BI

-ETL
+BI: //LAURA

+ETL: //LAURA